webmindml/.ddd/README.md

   Rendering Pipelines: The .ddd abstraction provides a straightforward interface for creating and managing rendering pipelines.

-  Shaders, Buffers, and Textures: Developers can efficiently interact with shaders, buffers, and textures through .ddd, without dealing with WebGPU complexities.<br />
+  Shaders, Buffers, and Textures: Developers can efficiently interact with shaders, buffers, and textures through <a href="https://github.com/webmindml/.github">WebGPU</a>, without dealing with WebGPU complexities.<br />
 # Advantages of Using .ddd<br />

   Improved Productivity: Developers can accelerate their development workflow and focus on building creative applications with WebGPU using .ddd<br />

-  Adaptability to WebGPU Evolution: As WebGPU evolves, adopting .ddd ensures smoother transitions and reduces the risk of code obsolescence.
+  Adaptability to <a href="https://github.com/webmindml/ddd">WebGPU</a> Evolution: As <a href="https://github.com/webmindml/ddd">WebGPU</a> evolves, adopting .ddd ensures smoother transitions and reduces the risk of code obsolescence.

 # Platform-Independent Development:<br />
 .ddd promotes cross-platform compatibility, mitigating potential discrepancies across different browser implementations.